 The Clyde Islands

 The three main islands are easily accessed by ferry, and botanical visitors are especially welcomed.
-Any records should be sent to the v.c. recorder, preferably by e-mail.
+Any records should be sent to the County Recorder, preferably by e-mail.